 |“Hello World!”||“hello world!”||“2Volvo Director 20”||“3Volvo Director 30”|

 “Hello World!” and “hello world!” is, for a case insensitive SQL Server configuration, the same for the CHECKSUM function.
 However, the BINARY_CHECKSUM reads different bits; and thus, returns a different result.

-“2Volvo Director20” and “3Volvo Director 30” yields the same binary representation, thus, returns the same hash value.
+“2Volvo Director 20” and “3Volvo Director 30” yields, due to its hashing-algorithm implementation, the same hash value.
 However, CHECKSUM detects the String difference and returns a different hash value.